WHHSFTC/Computer-Vision/README.md

 * Python Snapscripts - Contains Python files for snapscripts, may be split into season-based folders

 ## Neural Networks
-This folder is for any files relating to neural networks in general, regardless of compatibility with LL.
+This folder is for any files relating to neural networks that are not for LL.
 * Data Sets - Contains any dataset files for NN
-* Trained Models - Contains trained model files, regardless of compatibility with LL
+* Trained Models - Contains trained model files not compatible with LL

 ## Vision OpModes
 This folder contains Java code and examples which utilize vision.
 This can include but is not limited to Limelight Opmodes, Webcam Opmodes, and April Tag OpModes